Organ console: Keyboards

 Although manuals are almost always horizontal, organs with three or more manuals may incline the uppermost manuals towards the organist to make them easier to reach.

 Many new chamber organs and harpsichords today feature transposing keyboards, which can slide up or down one or more semitones.
 This allows these instruments to be played with Baroque instruments at a ft=415 Hz, modern instruments at a ft=440 Hz, or Renaissance instruments at a ft=466 Hz.
 Modern organs are typically tuned in equal temperament, in which every semitone is 100 cents wide.
-Many organs that are built today following historical models are still tuned to historically-appropriate temperaments.
+Many organs that are built today following historical models are still tuned to historically appropriate temperaments.

 The range (compass) of the keyboards on an organ has varied widely between different time periods and different nationalities.
-Portative organs may have a range of only an octave or two, while a few large organs, such as the Boardwalk Hall Auditorium Organ, may have some manual keyboards approaching the size of a modern piano.
+Portative organs may have a range of only an octave or two, while a few large organs, such as the Boardwalk Hall Auditorium Organ, may have some manual keyboards approaching the size of a modern piano, with the range far exceeding it at 11 octaves.
 German organs of the seventeenth and eighteenth centuries featured manual ranges from C to f and pedal ranges from C to d, though some organs only had manual ranges that extended down to F. Many French organs of this period had pedal ranges that went down to AA (though this ravalement applied only to the reeds, and may have only included the low AA, not AA-sharp or BB).
 French organs of the nineteenth century typically had manual ranges from C to g and pedal ranges from C to f; in the twentieth century the manual range was extended to a.
 The modern console specification recommended by the American Guild of Organists calls for manual keyboards with sixty-one notes (five octaves, from C to c) and pedal keyboards with thirty-two notes (two and a half octaves, from C to g).
 These ranges apply to the notes written on the page; depending on the registration, the actual range of the instrument may be much greater.